jorisheus/prey/readme.md

-# :fox: Predator - :rabbit: Prey simulation
+# :fox_face: Predator - :rabbit: Prey simulation

 I have always been fascinated by running simulations in computers.
 Back when I just started programming, I already tried to implement the game of life and